SmithWillSuffice/ohanga-pai/content/questions/001_basic_ohangapai.md

 spending at prices the government sets, or from bank credit which government regulates.
-We do not get NZD from China: before Chinese consumers can get NZD to buy goods from us, or purchase NZ Treasury securities, we must first supply them, either with NZ bank credit or NZ government spending.
+We do not get NZD from China: before Chinese consumers can get NZD to buy goods from us, or purchase NZ Treasury securities, we must first supply them, either with NZ bank credit or NZ government spending --- loans create savings.)
 9. No other agency has the legal authority to issue NZ dollars.
 Therefore, the NZ government, and only the NZ government, can and does determine the general level for prices for all goods for sale in NZ dollars --- whether the government